matzar/markdown-cv/index.md

 ## Currently

-Standing on the shoulders of giants
+Studying towards MSc in Mathematics and Data Science at at the University of Stirling

 ### Specialized in